 Registration & Submission of Proposal

-To register teams must complete the registration form
+To register teams must complete the registration form, linked on the student competition homepage.

 All teams must receive a registration of confirmation, before submission of the proposal.